jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ![Java in Vim](/images/2020-09-09-my-vim-setup/vim-1.png)

 Many years ago, I used Eclipse for all of my Java editing.
 But it slowly became bloated and heavy, and around 2015 I switched to IntelliJ, which felt much faster and lighter.
 Unfortunately, to my tastes, IntelliJ has slowly been going in that same direction.
-Don't get me wrong, IntelliJ is still an amazing piece of software, and its slowness has a good reason: it has some really amazing features that simply take a lot of computing power.
+Don't get me wrong, IntelliJ is still an amazing piece of software, and its slowness has a good reason: IntelliJ has some really amazing features that simply take a lot of computing power.

 But it increasingly feels like it's no longer the IDE for me.

 I've been a Vim user for a long time.
 I used it before I even started to use Eclipse.
 I like it because Vim is extremely fast and configurable.
 Unfortunately, for most of that long time, Vim was not a viable option for Java (or Scala) development.
+But something has changed in the last year or two: the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) has become really good.

-Honestly, for most people, it still isn't.
-It requires a lot of twiddling and fiddling to get it to work properly.
+Honestly though, for most people, I still wouldn't recommend using Vim for Java development.
+It requires a lot of twiddling and fiddling to get it to work properly, and that takes time and dedication.
 For me, configuring Vim has become a hobby in its own right, and it must become for you as well if you desire to go in this direction.
 And even then, you won't have many of the features you're used to from IntelliJ.

-In fact, you may be better off trying VS Code with its Java plugin if you're looking for a nice, "light-weight" alternative to IntelliJ.
-I put "light-weight" between quotes because VS Code still uses Electron under the hood, so yeah.
+In fact, you may be better off trying VS Code with its Java plugin (and maybe its Vim emulation plugin) if you're looking for a nice, "light-weight" alternative to IntelliJ.
+(I put "light-weight" between quotes because VS Code still uses Electron under the hood, so yeah.)

 There's a big debate going on inside the Vim community, whether Vim can replace an IDE.
 There's an even bigger debate whether you should even _try_.
-My take on this, is that Vim isn't, and shouldn't be, an IDE.
+My take on this is that Vim isn't, and shouldn't try to be, an IDE.
 I think that the shell is the IDE, and Vim is merely its editor.
 Vim is not its Git client or its database client.
 It is not its search tool.
 It should not try to compile code.
 It is not even its debugger.
-But I do think it should be a great editor, and great editing includes things like code completion and some rudimentary refactoring.
+But I do think Vim should be a great editor, and great editing includes things like code completion and some rudimentary refactoring.

 ## How did I do it?

-What I'm describing, may change at any time.
+What I'm about to describe may change at any time.
 As I said, configuring Vim is a hobby of mine, and I'll probably keep tinkering with my configuration as long as I'm able to write code.

-Note that this is not a tutorial.
+Also note that this is not a tutorial.
 I'm not going to explain step by step how to configure everything: that would take much too long.
 Instead, I will give pointers to plugins and leave you to figure out how to configure them in a way that you like best.

+But here are some quick pointers to plugins and tools that I use to make editing Java in Vim, at least for me, an enjoyable experience.

 ### Plugin management